philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 I'm happy to keep on working on this list and I accept PRs/issues.

+# The main thing

+* How to teach yourself anything (thanks Anete Pereira de Souza/@anetepsouza!)

 # Career planning

 * How to know what you want to do in your career